-Most of my previous articles have explicitly established the importance of online learning, online teaching, MOOCs and so on.
-In this article, I would be focused around one of its most important elements that contributes significantly towards its success, and that is the video learning.
-Though online learning modes are increasing in popularity (online enrolment in the United States currently is 33 percent, showing a sharp increase since last few years) , yet unluckily, it is taken as a broad technology and thus its elements on individual level, are often neglected, resulting in unsatisfied learners and instructors.
-The video learning is one of the graphical elements of online learning experience, which not only enhances the understanding level of material, as indicated by latest MIT research, but can also be improved to an amazingly appealing level, both for the learners and instructors.
+Most of my previous articles have explicitly established the importance of online learning, online teaching, and so on.
+In this article, I would be focused around one of its most important elements that contribute significantly to its success, and that is the video learning.
+Though online learning modes are increasing in popularity (online enrolment in the United States currently is 33 percent, showing a sharp increase since last few years), yet unluckily, it is taken as a broad technology and thus its elements on an individual level, are often neglected, resulting in unsatisfied learners and instructors.
+Video learning is one of the graphical elements of the online learning experience, which not only enhances the understanding level of material, as indicated by the latest MIT research but can also be improved to an amazingly appealing level, both for the learners and instructors.

-The internet is able to get a lot of same activities students take in while having learning in traditional classroom settings.
-For instance, the video conferencing in real time enables instructors and students to interact visually, and message boards and chat rooms help construct relationships, make it easier for the students to help one another and enhance accessibility to the instructor.
-These classrooms tools and resources are always at learner’s finger tips, so that they can also access past lectures, communicate via message board and interact with their fellows when it is easier for them.
-This makes sure that students are least likely to miss or fall behind any lecture, since class information, lectures and resources are always available online.
+The internet is able to get a lot of the same activities students to take in while having learned in traditional classroom settings.
+For instance, video conferencing in real-time enables instructors and students to interact visually, and message boards and chat rooms help construct relationships, make it easier for the students to help one another and enhance accessibility to the instructor.
+These classroom tools and resources are always at learner’s fingertips so that they can also access past lectures, communicate via the message board and interact with their fellows when it is easier for them.
+This makes sure that students are least likely to miss or fall behind any lecture, since class information, lectures, and resources are always available online.

 When it comes to maximizing the value of video learning, certain design tips can just be great.
-Massachusetts Institute of Technology developed its own system for annotating videos, in which lessons were split into discrete sub goals and were labelled on a site named Crowdy.
+Massachusetts Institute of Technology developed its own system for annotating videos, in which lessons were split into discrete sub-goals and were labeled on a site named Crowdy.
 The site functions by capturing instructional YouTube videos from learning sites and stopping the watcher periodically to watch the part of the video he or she wants to.
-The responses of the users made the college decided to generate the sub goal label.
-The purpose behind sub goal labelling was to break the video matter into more hierarchical and sensible how-tos.
+The responses of the users made the college decided to generate the sub-goal label.
+The purpose behind subgoal labeling was to break the video matter into more hierarchical and sensible how-tos.
 The label came up as a great hit for the users.